Information and advice on the police investigation; the Public Prosecution Service and your right to be heard; criminal charges.

 - turn up, when required, to court hearings;

 - not interfere with witnesses or obstruct the course of justice;

 - make themselves available to the court as and when necessary.

 Conditions may be attached to bail, such as limiting where the accused can live, or preventing them coming near you or your home or near someone else.
 A person on bail can also be electronically tagged.
 A court may require an accused person to refrain from driving as a condition of bail, but only if it considers that it is necessary to prevent the accused person from committing further offences.
 Otherwise, an accused person who is on bail and who possesses a valid driving licence will be allowed to continue driving while awaiting trial.
 It may or may not be possible to disqualify an accused person later if they are convicted in court.

 The accused person may apply for bail at different stages of the case, even if it has been refused earlier.
 The accused may appeal against a decision not to grant bail.
-If bail is still refused on appeal, the accused can ask for the decision to be reviewed, but only if there is good reason.
+If bail is still refused on appeal, the accused can ask for the decision to be reviewed, but only if there has been a change in circumstances.
 If bail is granted, the prosecution can only appeal against the decision in rare circumstances.

 If the accused is granted bail and their behaviour causes you concern, for example you see them driving in a way that you consider dangerous, or if they threaten you, report it immediately to your police contact.